unlimitedbacon/ss5k/README.md

 The Scrap Scanner 5000 is designed to run on Python 3.6 and uses the [Flask framework](http://flask.pocoo.org/).

+1. Copy the example config and change things as needed.

+        $ cp config.py.example config.py

-1. Create a virtualenv for python.
+2. Create a virtualenv for python.

         $ python -m venv flask

-2. Install python packages
+3. Install python packages

         $ flask/bin/pip install -r requirements.txt

-3. Install javascript packages
+4. Install javascript packages

         $ npm update

-4. Setup the database.
+5. Setup the database.

         $ flask/bin/python
         >>> from app import db
         >>> db.create_all()

-5. Import the list of junkyards.
+6. Import the list of junkyards.
 If using the default SQLite database you can do this easily with sqlite-browser.
 If on a production server running Postgres, do this from an SQL prompt.

         => \copy junkyard FROM 'junkyards.csv' DELIMITER ',' CSV HEADER;

-6. Install and start a mail server as per your distribution's instructions.
+7. Install and start a mail server as per your distribution's instructions.

-7. Start the debug server
+8. Start the debug server

         $ ./manage.py runserver